 Parlato sentencing delayed by judge, citing need for more time to review "sentencing submissions"

 Jul.
-7—BUFFALO — A U.S. District Court judge has delayed the sentencing of former Falls businessman and current newspaper publisher Frank Parlato Jr. for two weeks, to allow himself time to "review the parties voluminous sentencing submissions."
+7—BUFFALO — A U.S. District Court judge has delayed the sentencing of former Niagara Falls businessman and current newspaper publisher Frank Parlato Jr. for two weeks, to allow himself time to "review the parties' voluminous sentencing submissions."

 The order, by U.S. District Court Judge Richard Arcara, came less than 24 hours before he was scheduled to sentence Parlato, Thursday morning, in connection with his plea to a violation of an Internal Revenue Service regulation.